telefonicaid/fiware-orion/test/LoadTest/cache_refresh/README.md

 #### Summary:
 These tests are very complicated to automate, because the system should be balanced and the responses (total requests each seconds) are not the same in each execution.
-So that, these tests will be executed manually.
+So that, these tests should be executed manually.